-Adopted by the Board of Direction on April 24, 2007
+Adopted by the Board of Direction on July 12, 2013

-- a baccalaureate degree in civil engineering,
+- a baccalaureate degree in engineering;

 - appropriate experience based upon broad technical and professional practice guidelines which provide sufficient flexibility for a wide range of roles in engineering practice.